VPPranav/PhishGuard-Pro-Advanced-ML-Framework-for-Email-And-URL-Phishing-Detection/README.md

-# PhishGuard Pro - Advanced Phishing Detection System
+# PhishGuard Pro - Advanced ML Framework for Email And URL Phishing Detection

 A professional-grade phishing detection system built with Flask and advanced machine learning models.
 This system provides comprehensive email, URL, and hybrid content analysis with a modern, responsive web interface.